Class Year: 2019

 Do you have a job on campus?
 If so, how do you fit work into your schedule?

 I have a few jobs on campus.
 I work as an ambassador in the Admissions Office, giving tours to prospective students.
-My second job is a front desk attendant in Pamplin Sports Center, where I direct students and staff to various locations.
+My second job is in the Student Leadership and Service office as a project leader.
+We collaborate with an organization called SMART and take weekly trips to local elementary schools to help encourage and bring joy to the students through reading.
 Both of my jobs are easygoing and are easily fit in during my free time between classes.

 What advice do you have for prospective students?